RAKWireless/wisblock-python/power-supply/rak9155/README.md

 ### 2.1.Hardware requirements

-In this example we need a RAK5802 or RAK5802M and a RAK9155 Battery Plus, you will need two cables to connect them.
+In this example we need a RAK5802 or RAK5802M and a RAK9155 Battery Plus, you also need some cables to connect them.

 So here is the hardware requirements list: